-In a severe accident or emergency, Ottawa Forest and Nature School staff will follow this procedure:
+In a severe accident or emergency, the Ottawa Forest and Nature School staff will follow this procedure:

 - 1. Establish the nature and extent of the emergency.
-Refer to the first aid SAMPLE protocol.
 Lead educator, or senior OFNS educator, to take the lead responding and administering first aid. - 2.
-In consultation with other educators, make sure the area and all other members of the group are accounted for, safe, adequately supervised by co-educators or volunteers.
-This means they fully understand what they must do to remain safe (e.g. gather; stop any tool use, etc.) - 3.
+In consultation with other educators, make sure the area and all other members of the group are accounted for, safe, adequately supervised by co-educators or volunteers. - 3.
 Assess the casualty and ask another adult to call 911, emergency services, while the educator(s) administer appropriate first aid.
-The person phoning will need to respond to the following questions: - Nature of emergency - Injured party details: age, gender, medical history (see Emergency Medical Form in first aid backpack) - Location: Wesley-Clover Campground, 411 Corkstown Road, Ottawa, ON, K2K0J5 - First aid administered - 4.
+The person phoning will need to respond to the following questions: - Nature of emergency - Injured party details: age, gender, medical history (see Emergency Medical Form in first aid backpack) - Location: Wesley-Clover Campground, 411 Corkstown Road, Ottawa, ON, K2K 0J5

+- First aid administered - 4.
 Send another adult to meet the ambulance at the main campground entrance, to direct EMS to the Forest School site.
-In case there is no other adult on site, call the campground head office or CNAC/AFCS colleagues on-site to meet the ambulance at the campground entrance. - 5.
+In case there is no other adult on site, call the campground head office AFCS colleagues on-site to meet the ambulance at the campground entrance. - 5.
 Inform the child's emergency contact, Wesley Clover Campground staff, AFCS Director and /or Executive Director, of the injury as soon as possible. - 6.
-Ensure that an appropriate adult attends the receiving hospital with the casualty, taking with them any medical information available.

-- 7. Ensure the remainder of the group(s): - a.
-Are adequately supervised throughout the emergency - b.
-Return to their base/facility as early as possible - c.
+Ensure that an appropriate adult attends the receiving hospital with the casualty, taking with them any medical information available. - 7.
+Ensure the remainder of the group(s): - 1.
+Are adequately supervised throughout the emergency - 2.
+Return to their base/facility as early as possible - 3.
 Receive appropriate support and reassurance - 8.
-The Program Coordinator, or other staff designate, will continue to liaise with the emergency services until the incident is over. - 9.
+The Supervisor, or other staff designate, will continue to liaise with the emergency services until the incident is over. - 9.
 As soon as reasonably possible after the event, the accident will be reported using an Accident Report Form.